-Just south of the Eagle Falls parking area is the Bay View campground, which is the trailhead to the majestic 200 ft Cascade Falls.
-The trail is an easy one mile walk to the top of the falls, where you can watch it plunge down into Cascade Lake.
+Just south of the Eagle Falls parking area is the Bay View campground, which is the trailhead to the majestic 200-foot Cascade Falls.
+The trail is an easy 1-mile walk to the top of the falls where you can watch it plunge down into Cascade Lake.
 Springtime is most impressive for visiting Cascade, which also includes views of Lake Tahoe.

-Getting there: Drive north on Hwy 89 eight miles from South Lake Tahoe (or 20 miles south from Tahoe City) to the Bayview Campground.
+Getting there: Drive north on Highway 89 8 miles from South Lake Tahoe (or 20 miles south from Tahoe City) to the Bayview Campground.
 The trailhead is at the far end of the lot.
-As with any visit to the Desolation Wilderness, a (free) permit is required, but available at the Cascade trailhead kiosk.
+As with any visit to the Desolation Wilderness, a (free) permit is required but available at the Cascade trailhead kiosk.
 And there is no parking fee at the Bayview lot.

 Lake Tahoe Waterfall: Glen Alpine Falls, Fallen Leaf Lake

 Sometimes referred to as Fallen Leaf Falls or Big Falls, by any name this cascade is worth the drive.
 As a bonus for any non-hikers in your group, Glen Alpine is visible from the roadside.
 A half-mile north from Camp Richardson, the rickety road to Fallen Leaf Lake and the falls is its own adventure (but beautiful), so take your time and use the many turn-outs.

-Getting there: Three miles north of the Hwy 50/89 intersect in South Lake Tahoe, turn left onto Fallen Leaf Road and drive 4.8 miles out to the marina (right at the T).
-Keep heading west past the marina, and turn left at Road 1216.
+Getting there: Three miles north of the Highway 50/89 intersect in South Lake Tahoe, turn left onto Fallen Leaf Road and drive 4.8 miles out to the marina (right at the T).
+Keep heading west past the marina and turn left at Road 1216.
 Plunging from the Glen Alpine Valley, the 75-foot Lake Tahoe waterfall to the right is hard to miss; it’s okay to park on the roadside and walk down to play in the various pools.
 This road also becomes the trailhead to Lily Lake, which is a scenic mile-long stroll alongside Glen Alpine Creek.

 Lake Tahoe Waterfall: Upper Truckee Falls, Meyers